 - Impaired blood supply may cause a loss of skin which may require skin grafting.

 - Swelling and bruising

 - Earlobes may have deformity called a “pixie ear”; this may require additional surgery to correct

 - Left side and right side of face may have a slight difference in appearance

 - Incision sites may become numb, but in most situations the numbness is only temporary and will gradually improve over time

 - Rarely patients may experience facial nerve damage, which can result in the face appearing lopsided and/or partial loss of movement.
 The facial nerve is responsible for the movement and animation of the face.
-If there is any concerns about it being damaged, you will need additional surgery to identify the nerve and if damaged they will be repaired by me using microsurgical techniques.
+If there are any concerns about it being damaged, you will need additional surgery to identify the nerve, and if damaged they will be repaired by me using microsurgical techniques.

 - Anaesthetist’s fee